Michael Mangan

 Bio

-Michael Mangan was named Head Coach of the Trailblazers Men's and Women's Track and Field programs in the summer 2025, and will assist with the Men's and Women's Cross Country teams.
-He joins VU with over three decades of coaching experience, ranging from nationally recognized prep programs to college-level leadership.
+Michael Mangan was named Head Coach of the Trailblazers Men's and Women's Track and Field programs in the summer of 2025, and also assists with the Men's and Women's Cross Country teams.
+He joins VU with over 40 seasons of coaching experience, ranging from nationally recognized prep programs to college-level leadership.

-Mangan joins Vincennes University from NAIA member Webber International University, where he served as Head Cross Country Coach beginning in 2021 and was promoted to lead the Track and Field program in 2022.
-During his tenure, he implemented a performance-driven training model that emphasized long-term athlete development and technical refinement.
-His leadership helped Webber establish consistency in conference standings, improve recruiting, and strengthen team cohesion.
-His student-athletes not only grew as competitors but also as students and leaders.
-In 2025, javelin standout Jacob Wells was named the Sun Conference Men's Champion of Character, an award honoring student-athletes who exemplify integrity, respect, responsibility, sportsmanship, and servant leadership.
-Mangan departs Webber following the university's decision to discontinue its Cross Country and Track and Field programs.
+Mangan joins Vincennes University from NAIA member Webber International University, where he served as Head Cross Country Coach beginning in 2021 and was later promoted to lead the Track and Field program in 2022.
+During his tenure, he implemented a performance-driven training model emphasizing long-term athlete development and technical refinement.
+His leadership helped strengthen recruiting, improve competitive consistency, and build team cohesion across both programs.
+His student-athletes not only developed as competitors but also as leaders.
+In 2025, javelin standout Jacob Wells was named the Sun Conference Men’s Champion of Character, recognizing integrity, sportsmanship, and leadership.
+Mangan departed Webber following the university’s decision to discontinue its Cross Country and Track and Field programs.

-Before Lake Braddock, Mangan spent over a decade at Langley High School in McLean, VA, serving as an Assistant and eventually Head Coach for Boy's and Girl's Cross Country and Track and Field from 1987 to 2000.
-He also led girls' programs at St. Stephen's and St. Agnes School in Alexandria during that span.
+Before Lake Braddock, Mangan spent more than a decade at Langley High School in McLean, Virginia, serving as an assistant and head coach for boys and girls cross country and track and field from 1987 to 2000.

 Mangan earned a Bachelor of Arts in English Literature from George Mason University and an Associate in Arts from Northern Virginia Community College.
-In addition to his academic credentials, he holds a USATF Level 1 Coaching Certification and most recently served as the Men's and Women's Cross Country Chair for the Sun Conference.
-Mangan and his wife, Rebecca, have two children: Abigail, a recent graduate of Webber International University, and Joseph, a high school sophomore and enthusiastic baseball player.
+He also holds a USATF Level 1 Coaching Certification and has served in leadership roles within the Sun Conference coaching structure.
+Mangan and his wife, Rebecca, have two children: Abigail and Joseph.